IDM Access & Training Resources

 The IDM plays a critical role in ensuring that each school is able to check in/out computing devices and/or hotspots to students and employees, conduct annual computing device inventory, and maintain all device records correctly logged in the IT Asset Management System (Remedy).

-Designating an Instructional Device Manager (IDM)
+How to Designate an Instructional Device Manager (IDM)

 - Principals may designate staff and/or themselves to become an IDM using the Principal’s Portal by following instructions HERE.
 A school may have more than one IDM.

 - The designated IDM will be automatically enrolled in the IT Asset Management System Online Training and assessment in MyPLN.

 - Once training and assessment are complete, a ticket is automatically created for the Remedy team to process and grant IDM access.
 The IDM will be notified via email within 1 to 5 business days once access is granted.

 - Focus access will also be provided to the IDM in order for them to view asset reports.

 Removing an Instructional Device Manager (IDM)